akkireddyrajesh/rest_api_response_codes/README.md

 ```

+Note: Section Refers to chapter in rfc2616 Doc. <a href="https://www.ietf.org/rfc/rfc2616.txt">click here</a>.

-Rest API Response codes JSON:
+Sample Format of REST API Response codes JSON :
 ```
 "200":{
         "_id":"200",
         "status_code":"200",
         "message":"success",
         "desc":"request acceppted successfully"
-    },
+    }
 ```

 ## custom response codes preparation:

 The main intention for creating these custom response codes are to eliminate the creating frequently using REST API Regular Responses/response errors [like invalid parameters ...] for every time.

-response codes will be 4-digits for below reasons:
+custom response codes will be 4-digits for below reasons:

   1. for differentiating standard HTTP/1.1 codes and our custom response codes.

         a.
 The first digit of the Status-Code defines the class of response[same as HTTP/1.1].

-        a.
+        b.
 The first 3-digits are HTTP/1.1 response codes and our custom response under that category         only.

 ```